 "Because you're so close, there's more opportunity to get on one another's nerves"

-In a recent interview, Tannen discussed the rise of mothers and daughters who say they're "best friends," what mothers and daughters fight about, and — crucially — how they can fight less.
+In an interview, Tannen discussed the rise of mothers and daughters who say they're "best friends," what mothers and daughters fight about, and — crucially — how they can fight less.

 A distinctive characteristic of the millennial generation is that we're closer with our parents.
-Last year the president of MTV announced the network is overhauling its content because young people today are "not rebelling against their parents at all.
+The president of MTV announced in 2013 that the network is overhauling its content because young people today are "not rebelling against their parents at all.
 They're moving in with them.
 They don't want to leave."
-A therapist wrote in The Atlantic a few years ago that she keeps seeing clients who call their parents their best friends.
+A therapist wrote in the Atlantic a few years ago that she keeps seeing clients who call their parents their best friends.

 Tannen, too, has noticed an increase in the number of women who say their mother or their daughter is their best friend.